 Users that have installed the Windows 10 October Update that finally rolled out earlier this month can set up Microsoft’s browser to allow access to applications that require Microsoft Account authentication – including Outlook, Office and OneDrive – with a FIDO2 security key.

 Who uses Windows Hello?

 Windows Hello is designed for both enterprises and consumers, and is gaining traction on both fronts.
-During Microsoft’s Ignite 2017 conference in September, the company announced more than 37 million people were already using Windows Hello and more than 200 companies had deployed Windows Hello for Business.
+During Microsoft’s Ignite 2017 conference, the company announced more than 37 million people were already using Windows Hello and more than 200 companies had deployed Windows Hello for Business.
 At the time, the largest enterprise deployment outside of Microsoft’s IT team comprised more than 25,000 users, according to the company.

 “Biometric fingerprint scanning is prevalent in the enterprise, but the issue is that it’s not readily used,” Moorhead said.
 Every major vendor has systems using Windows Hello, according to Moorhead, but market penetration is much lower than needed to start the process of replacing passwords for all Windows 10 users.